 Data provided by the National Center for Educational Statistics (NCES) shows that 21% of adults in the United States (about 43 million) fall into the illiterate/functionally illiterate category.

 To be sure, even people who have excellent literacy skills are still likely to struggle with complicated legal terms that they do not hear every day.
-The reality is that you do need written content on your law firm website, but you need to make it as simple as possible for the reader.
+The reality is that you do need written content on your law firm’s website, but you need to make it as simple as possible for the reader while still maintaining authoritative integrity.
 This can be hard to do when you’re used to crafting legal briefs or writing research papers.

 - Use everyday words.
 There is no need to use anything other than simple English when you are creating your law firm website content.
 At Blue Seven Content, we’ve previously discussed why using complex legal terms is a bad idea.